Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: The M-Choice Epidemic-Behavior Co-Evolution Model

-In each time slot, each susceptible individual would get a payoff based on his/her chosen strategy and his/her interactions with neighbors.
+In each time slot, every susceptible individual receives a payoff determined by the chosen strategy and interactions with neighbors.
 In this paper, we consider two scenarios where the susceptible individual is rational and irrational.
 Therefore, we define the payoff of different behavior based on the Expected Utility Theory (EUT) \cite{simon1955behavioral} and Prospect Theory (PT) \cite{tversky1992advances}, respectively, where EUT models the individual as a rational person and PT considers the individual's irrationality.
-Here, following the prior work in \cite{2020Perception}, to simplify the analysis, we assume that either all individuals are rational or they are all irrational, and compare the two results to analyze the impact of users' irrationality on the co-evolution of users' behavior and the pandemic.
+Here, following the prior work in \cite{2020Perception}, to simplify the analysis, we assume that either all individuals are rational or they are all irrational, and compare the two results to analyze the impact of users' irrationality on the co-evolution of individuals' behavior and the pandemic.

 \emph{Rational individuals' payoff function:} Expected Utility Theory (EUT) is an economic theory that models the decision-making of rational individuals.
 When an individual chooses a specific behavior, denoted as $a_i$, it leads to $L$ potential actual payoffs $o_{i,1}, o_{i,2}, ..., o_{i,L}$ with probabilities $p_{i,1}, p_{i,2}, ..., p_{i,L}$, respectively.
 It is worth noting that an individual may receive more than one actual payoff for their behavior, and $\sum_{j=1...L} p_{i,j} \neq 1$.
 For example, if a user decides to go out for dinner during an epidemic, they will receive a positive payoff from enjoying the fine cuisine, while they may also face a negative payoff if they become infected.
-In the context of EUT, the payoff associated with choosing behavior $a_i$ is calculated as the expected utility, denoted as $U_i^{EUT}$, and is defined as:

-where $u^{E}(x)$ is the value function of EUT that models the relationship between the actual payoff $x$ and the perceived payoff $u^E(x)$.
-Note that from EUT, the perceived payoff may differ from the actual payoff.
+In addition, from EUT, the perceived payoff may differ from the actual payoff.
 For example, the relationship between the perceived and actual payoffs is often not linear, and there is a phenomenon of diminishing marginal payoff \cite{kahneman2013prospect}.
-There have been various forms of $u^{E}(x)$ used in the previous works, including the simplest form of $u^{E}(x) = x$, as well as the power function \cite{prelec2000compound}
+In prior works in EUT, the value function $u^{E}(x)$ is often used to model the relationship between the actual payoff $x$ and the perceived payoff $u^E(x)$.
+There have been various forms of $u^{E}(x)$ used in the previous works, including the simplest form of $u^{E}(x) = x$, as well as the power function and the exponential function form \cite{wakker2010prospect}.
+Thus in EUT, the payoff associated with choosing behavior $a_i$ is calculated as the expected utility, denoted as $U_i^{EUT}$ and is defined as: